sergioifg94/integreatly-operator/MIGRATION_NOTES.md

 ### Next steps

-* Copy Subscription controller.
-In order to adapt a controller to the new version:
-    1. Copy the controller logic into the `controllers` package
-    2. Rename the package to `controllers` to follow the convention
-    3. Rename the reconciler to `ResourceReconciler`.
-Example: `SubscriptionReconciler`
-    4. If the `Log` field is not part of the reconciler, add it to follow the convention, and rewire log calls to use this field (see other controllers)
-    5. Add kubebuilder RBAC markers to the controller
-    4. Remove imports to the `reconcile` package and use `ctrl` package (see other controllers):
-    5. Replace logic to create and add controller to manager for the `SetupWithManager` method (see other controllers)
-    6. Add the controller in `main.go` as the other controllers were added

 * We stopped using `context` (We pass always `context.TODO()` when needed).
 Newly scaffolded controllers use `context.Background()`.
 Might be a good time to check if it's a good practice to use it and won't result in memory leaks.